fuzzlove/PY2B64-Shell-Encoded/README.md

 Use a portable python interpreter like https://github.com/EdwardLab/binpython/releases/tag/0.46 to get the best results.

+Alternatively if you do not want to use scripts executable.

 Run on the target host:

 Note: The hardcoded IPs are in client.py